 Colonial National Historic Park - Jamestown

 It's a place of lore, whose story has been told many times in film.
-One of the first permanent English settlement in North America in 1607, thirteen years prior to Plymouth Rock.
+One of the first permanent European settlements in North America in 1607, more than ten years prior to Plymouth Rock.
 One of John Smith and one hundred and three other men and boys from the Virginia Company of London in competition with the Virginia Company of Plymouth, whose colony in Popham was on their way to failure within a year.
 The story is one of Pocahontas, left, the Indian maiden from the tidewater area.
 It is a story of harsh consequences, but it is also a story of how America was settled, for all the good and bad that it entails.